dagbjorn/microcoffeeoncloud/README.md

 Dashboard URL | Description
 ------------- | -----------
-https://console.aws.amazon.com/billing/home | Keep an eye on this... https://console.aws.amazon.com/eks/home | The clusters appear here.
-https://console.aws.amazon.com/cloudformation/home | The stacks appear here.
-https://console.aws.amazon.com/ec2/home | Among others, instances (nodes) and volumes appear here. https://console.aws.amazon.com/iam/home | Identity and access management.
-Users, groups, policies and other security related stuff.
+https://console.aws.amazon.com/billing/home | Billing!
+Keep an eye on this... https://console.aws.amazon.com/eks/home | The clusters appear here. https://console.aws.amazon.com/cloudformation/home | The stacks appear here. https://console.aws.amazon.com/ec2/home | Among others, instances (nodes) and volumes appear here. https://console.aws.amazon.com/iam/home | Identity and access management.: Users, groups, policies and other security related stuff.

-:point_right: Remember to select the configured region on dashboards where this is applicable.
-(Listed by `aws configure list`.)
+:point_right: Remember to select the configured region (the one listed by `aws configure list`) on dashboards where this is applicable.

 ### <a name="microcoffee-on-minikube"></a>Microcoffee on Minikube